TritonDataCenter/rfd/rfd/0119/README.md

 When attaching to the second class of networks, NAPI will select an IP address from the source network, save it in the `"overlay_router"` field, and use it as the next-hop address in the `"routes"` object.
-This IP address will be mapped in Portolan to a special MAC address recognized by the overlay devices.
+This IP address will be mapped in Portolan to a designated MAC address recognized by the overlay devices.
 (See the Overlay Changes section for more here.)

 When fetched from NAPI, the field will look something like: